-Yelich RCs are valued about right based upon his career numbers to date.
-If he can have greater post-season success while putting up big numbers they should increase in value greatly… BUT… we don’t see that happening with the Brewers as they just seem to have terrible luck in the playoffs.
+Yelich RCs are valued about right based on his career numbers to date.
+If he can have tremendous post-season success while putting up big numbers, they should considerably increase in value significantly… BUT… we don’t see that happening with the Brewers, as they seem to have terrible luck in the playoffs.

 - 2010 Bowman Chrome Draft Refractor #BDPP78

 - 2012 Topps Pro Debut All Atars RC #AS-CY